RudraSwat/i386-arm/README.md

 # i386-arm
-Set up an emulated Debian i386 (Stretch, Buster doesn't work at the moment with emulation) environment on an ARM computer/SBC.
-Requires Debian or one of its derivatives like Ubuntu, Kali Linux etc.
+Set up an emulated Debian i386 environment (Stretch, Buster doesn't work at the moment with emulation) on an ARM computer/SBC.
+Requires Debian or one of its derivatives like Ubuntu, Kali Linux etc to be installed.

-## Tested derivatives of Debian
+## Tested derivatives of Debian on which i386-arm can be set up

 1. Raspbian Buster
 2. Ubuntu Server 20.04